-Materials: 6 brass curved arms.
+Materials: 6 curved brass rods.
 Black painted aluminium conical tube.
-Iron connector plate for the arms.
-Conical plastic lamp-holder decoration.
+Iron connector plate for the rods.
+Conical plastic light bulb holder decoration.
 Brass rod.
 Arrow-head below.
 Black painted aluminium canopy.
 Some brass parts and decoration.
-Brass and porcelain sockets.
+Brass E14 sockets with a porcelain ring.

 Total Height: 40 cm / 15.74”

 Electricity: 6 bulbs E14, 6 x 25 watt maximum, 110/220 volt.